Photosynq/PhotosynQ-Documentation/docs/mobile-application/measurements.md

 Once Measurements have been uploaded, they will remain on the list, indicated by a cloud icon.
 Use **Cleanup Measurements** from the **More Options** menu, to remove those Measurements.
 Measurements that are not uploaded yet will remain on the list.

 After selecting **Measurements** from the Menu, a list will all Measurements taken for Projects is presented.
-Each Measurement is presented as one list item with the Project title, the given answers to the Project questions and the date and time.
+Each Measurement is presented as one list item with the Project title, the given answers to the Project questions along with the date and time.

 ![Available options for a selected Measurement](./images/android-measurements-menu-selected.png)

 ## Editing Measurements

-Measurements that have been recorded for a Project can be supplemented with notes and photos or deleted, if they are not intended to be uploaded to a Project on the PhotosynQ cloud (See [Adding Notes and Pictures](./adding-notes-and-pictures.md)).
+Measurements that have been recorded for a Project can be supplemented with notes and photos.
+You can also delete the measurements if they are not intended to be uploaded to a Project on the PhotosynQ cloud (See [Adding Notes and Pictures](./adding-notes-and-pictures.md)).

 ::: warning Note
 You can only supplement the Measurements with information.
 The answers given for a Measurement cannot be altered!